Home Articles Best Architecture Apps for iPad: Top 10 Apps for Architects

 6. Shapr3D – Professional CAD Modeling on iPad

 Shapr3D turns the iPad into a fully functional CAD workspace, making it one of the best apps for architects who need 3D modeling capabilities on the go.
 With Apple Pencil integration, you can sculpt and refine three-dimensional forms directly on screen.
 Shapr3D supports DWG, STL, and STEP file exports, making it compatible with professional workflows.
-The free tier offers up to two active projects with full access to core design tools — perfect for architecture students on a budget.
+The free tier offers up to two active projects with full access to core design tools, perfect for architecture students on a budget.
 Read more about free options in our guide to free architecture apps for iPad.

 7. ArchiSnapper – Site Inspection and Report Writing

 ArchiSnapper is an app that simplifies site inspections and report writing.
 It allows you to create checklists, take photos, and make notes on your iPad, which can be turned into professional reports.
 This is especially useful for architects managing construction administration, as it streamlines the documentation process directly from the job site.
+Reports can be branded, exported to PDF, and shared with contractors or clients within minutes of finishing a walkthrough.

 8. Sun Seeker – Solar Analysis for Architectural Design

 Sun Seeker is an app that helps architects and designers understand the movement of the sun throughout the day and throughout the year.
 It can be used to determine the optimal orientation of a building, as well as the position of windows and shading devices.
 Understanding solar paths is a fundamental part of sustainable architectural design, and Sun Seeker provides augmented reality overlays that visualize sun trajectories on-site.
+For architects working toward certifications like LEED, this kind of solar analysis is a useful early-stage check during massing studies.

 New iPad mini used for architectural design and apps for studying on iPad